oasci/reptar/docs/source/creator.rst

 First, a :ref:`File<file>` object needs to be loaded into the creator.
 Reptar provides two ways to do this: by initializing a :class:`~reptar.Creator` object with a :ref:`File<file>` object, or by using the :meth:`~reptar.Creator.load` method.

-.. autoclass:: reptar.Creator
-    :noindex:

-.. automethod:: reptar.Creator.load
-    :noindex:

 .. note::

     This :ref:`File<file>` object is stored in the :attr:`~reptar.Creator.rfile` attribute.

-Reptar can then parse information and create a group by specifying the paths to the relevant output files.
+Reptar can then parse information and create a group by specifying the paths to the relevant output files with :meth:`reptar.Creator.from_calc`.

-.. automethod:: reptar.Creator.from_calc
-    :noindex:

 Types of output files
 ---------------------